 Lythe Hill’s Tudor house is a listed building and has been refurbished and modernised without losing any of its natural charm or historical atmosphere.
 Throughout the conversion the original beams have been retained, as has the original oak door which served as the main entrance to the house.

 Renovations took place so as to retain the charming local character of the external buildings.
 When the conversion was complete the new hotel consisted of 28 rooms, conference facilities for 60 delegates, a boutique, sauna and a covered conservatory which was formerly the hotels Italian Garden and Entente Cordiale Restaurant.

 In the summer of 1975, the creation of a helicopter pad added a new significance to Lythe Hill as a Conference Centre.
 Delegates arriving from Heathrow could be ‘Ferried’ to the hotel within 18 minutes.
 The helicopter pad is still in use today.

-The present owner purchased the property in 2015 and since then the hotel has undergone extensive renovations and refurbishment to maintain its four star and two AA Rosettes status.
-Lythe Hill now has 46 en suite bedrooms all individually decorated, including several suites.
+The present owner purchased the property in 2015 and since then the hotel has undergone extensive renovations and refurbishment.
+Lythe Hill now has 44 en suite bedrooms all individually decorated, including several suites.
 All of our rooms are named rather than numbered adding to the individuality of each room.
 Our first floor rooms are named after local places, 2nd floor named after famous people and our rooms outside named after writers and poets.